Killer Local Joints and Taco Stands: An Insider’s Guide to the Restaurants of Todos Santos

 By Todos Santos Eco Adventures

 This guide is divided into 7 categories, with restaurants presented in alphabetical order within each category.
 The sample menus shown with each restaurant are literally just a snapshot from our last visit; menu options and prices may naturally evolve over time.
-Please check out our other categories including: Great Food, Great Chefs, Great Atmosphere; Wonderful Food in a Beautiful Garden Setting, Charming Cafes with Great Breakfasts – and More!; Healthy Fare; Fun Places with Cute Atmosphere, Live Music, Live Theater, Live TV!; Pizza!
-Buen Provecho!
+Please check out our other categories including: Great Food, Great Chefs, Great Atmosphere; Wonderful Food in a Beautiful Garden Setting, Charming Cafes with Great Breakfasts – and More!; Healthy Fare; Fun Places with Cute Atmosphere, Live Music, Live Theater, Live TV!; Pizza and Burgers Buen Provecho!

 © Copyright Sergio and Bryan Jauregui, Casa Payaso S de RL de CV, 2012